-Service Agreement for the Executive Chairman and the CEO is for a fixed appointment period of three years with effect from 8 October 2010, the date when the Company is admitted to the Official List of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
-The Service Agreement will continue for a further term of three years unless otherwise terminated by either party giving not less than six months' notice in writing to the other.
+Service Agreement for the Executive Chairman and CEO is for a fixed appointment period of three (3) years with effect from 8 October 2010, the date when the Company is admitted to the Official List of the Singapore Exchange Securities Trading Limited (the "SGX-ST").
+The Service Agreement for the Executive Chairman and CEO which had been due for renewal on 7 October 2013 had been extended to another period of three (3) years unless otherwise terminated by either party giving not less than six (6) months' notice in writing to the other.